jugeeya/UltimateTrainingModpack/README.md

 * **Input Display**: Show inputs in a per-status, frame counted log-style viewer!
 Choose between raw controller inputs and "Smash"-style inputs, being what the game actually understands and passes to fighters - @jugeeya, @xhudaman
 * **Auto-Updater**: Allow the modpack to automatically update itself when updates are available.
 Users can choose which update track they'd like from the Stable or Beta track in the menu - @asimon-1
 * **Mash Overrides**: Specify which mash options to perform in specific scenarios - @GradualSyrup, @asimon-1
+* **Hide Tech Animations**: Animations and the CPU cursor are are hidden (character model/effects are invisible) during when the CPU is teching-- use this to practice true reaction tech chasing!
+The fixed camera is also modified on legal stages to aid this practice. - @GradualSyrup
 * **Customizable Button Configs**: Configure button combinations for save states and input recording in the menu itself.
 Please note that we now use raw inputs rather than Smash inputs, and save state save/load binds have moved to `L+DPad Down`, `L+DPad Up` respectively - @jugeeya
 * **Press Start/Select to Open Menu**: You can now open the menu with start press; holding start for >= 10 frames gives the original menu.
 On controllers with the minus button, minus can also be used to open the menu.
 This behavior can be toggled, and the old default `B+DPad Up` will always work.
 This change allows for much more seamless opening and closing of the modpack's menu - @jugeeya
 * **Dodge Staling**: Control whether the CPU is affected by the game's default dodge (roll, airdodge, etc.) staling mechanism. - @GradualSyrup

 ## Bugfixes
 * Keep Luma, Mii Fighter hats, Mythra's sword, and Pikmin when loading save states - @GradualSyrup
+* Fix Pokemon Trainer load on save state - @GradualSyrup
+  * Allow Pokemon to be saved properly
+  * Speed up load to match other fighters
+  * Remove effects as artifacts
 * Fixed bug where the Dash Attack mash option would not properly trigger dash attack - @GradualSyrup
 * Fixed Hero, Little Mac, WFT, Sephiroth, and other characters' SFX/VFX replaying on save state load - @GradualSyrup
 * Fixed missed tech toggles not occurring when characters are jab locked - @GradualSyrup